The Buffrs Book

 One good example why this is required is the enforcement of euqality between

-the package declaration in the protocol buffers files (*.proto
+the package declaration in the protocol buffers files (*.proto) and the

 Example